infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>4.
 Double-check if the participant has signed recording consent and NDA.
 If they did, turn on the recording of the session.

 <br>5.
 After reading [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing), tell the participant to open the Maze link.
 Tell them to follow the instructions and **think out loud** as they go through the tasks.
-If participant's a bit quiet, it's ok to ask questions like “What are you thinking?” or “What do you think…”.
+<br>If participant's a bit quiet, it's ok to ask questions like “What are you thinking?” or “What do you think…”.
 Try not to start a conversation, but just to remind them to think out loud.
 Talking too much at inappropriate times or leading the user can affect what they do and say, which can ruin the research findings.

 <br>6.
 Ask participants **not to refresh their browser** or go back in browser's navigation.
 This might affect Maze's tracking of their behavior.